-For the second consecutive year, Run In Lyon by Harmonie Mutuelle will be the support event for the 10km French Parasport Championships.
+For the thrid consecutive year, Run In Lyon by Harmonie Mutuelle will be the support event for the 10km French Parasport Championships.

 We are particularly keen to make this running festival accessible to as many people as possible, which is why we make it our priority to ensure that people with a wide range of disabilities can participate.

 Whatever our level, we can all challenge ourselves to take part in a race!
 Running is easy to get into and requires very little equipment and only some knowledge to get started.
 It is also an opportunity to share common ground with others, meet new people and break out of your comfort zone, while running at your own pace.